 3 Transaction costs refer to brokerage and clearing fees charged on the stock and derivatives market.
 These charges are included directly in the transaction and have a negative effect on the return earned by the funds.
 Interest and foreign-currency transactions are paid for through the difference between buying and selling prices and thus cannot be reported as a separate charge.
-The calculation of premium pension transaction costs is new for this year and is now based on a selection of the funds in the system.
+The calculation of premium pension transaction costs is now based on a selection of the funds in the system.
 The sample represents 70 percent of total fund assets.

-Development of Costs 2011-2015
+Development of Costs 2012-2016